polyphony-chat/docs/docs/Protocol Specifications/core.md

 !!! abstract

-    The above scenario is not unique to polyproto, and rather a problem other federated services/ protocols, like ActivityPub, have as well.
+    The above scenario is not unique to polyproto, and rather a problem other federated services/protocols, like ActivityPub, have as well.
 There is no real solution to this problem, but it can be mitigated a bit by making it more difficult for malicious home servers to do something like this without the actor noticing.

 Polyproto servers need to inform users of new sessions.
 This visibility hampers malicious home servers, but does not solve the issue of them being able to create federation tokens for servers the